James-Aaron-Johnson/James-Aaron-Johnson.github.io/_projects/project-character-design.md

 <img class="image-embed" src="https://cdnb.artstation.com/p/assets/images/images/017/221/091/large/james-johnson-dino-mech-iterations.jpg?1555093318">

 After selecting my final one I went through an iteration process.
-Having already greaty liked the original design but felt it was too intimidating I didn't change a great deal as the feedback I got from my lecturer and friends is that the design overall was good.
+Having already greatly liked the original design but felt it was too intimidating I didn't change a great deal as the feedback I got from my lecturer and friends is that the design overall was good.
 So for my iterations I focused mainly on tweaking it's overall form to make it more cutesy in a profile view.
 This design choice was based around the concept of silhouetting.
-If people found the silhoutte cute or fun then I had a good starting base for the redesign.
+If people found the silhouette cute or fun, then I had a good starting base for the redesign.

 Following the arrows my final choice was selected and I proceeded to again create a character sheet of it.